codefresh-io/cap-docs.codefresh.io/_docs/pipelines/introduction-to-codefresh-pipelines.md

 max-width="80%"
 %}

-There are three important points to consider regarding these folders.
+There are three important points to consider regarding these folders:

-First, the [working directory]({{ site.baseurl }}/docs/codefresh-yaml/what-is-the-codefresh-yaml/#working-directories) of each step is by default the project folder (e.g. `/codefresh/volume/my-project`).
+1. The [working directory]({{ site.baseurl }}/docs/codefresh-yaml/what-is-the-codefresh-yaml/#working-directories) of each step is by default the project folder (e.g. `/codefresh/volume/my-project`).
 Therefore your build step can run commands exactly as you would run them locally (e.g. `npm install, pip install, mvn package, bundle install`).

-Secondly, notice that the project folder is placed on the Codefresh volume, so by default it is also available to all other steps.
-The code that you checkout in the beginning, as well as all other files that are created on it, will be available to all steps.
+1. Notice that the project folder is placed on the Codefresh volume, so by default it is also available to all other steps.
+The code that you check out in the beginning, as well as all other files that are created on it, are available to all steps.
 Once you create `node_modules`, or any other folder that exists inside the project folder, it will automatically persist for all other steps.

-Finally, `/codefresh/volume` is an internal folder name and you should use  `{% raw %}${{CF_VOLUME_PATH}}{% endraw %}` in your codefresh.yml file if you really want to reference this folder.
+1. Finally, `/codefresh/volume` is an internal folder name, and you should use  `{% raw %}${{CF_VOLUME_PATH}}{% endraw %}` in your codefresh.yml file if you really want to reference this folder.
 You can also reference your project folder as `{% raw %}${{CF_VOLUME_PATH}}/${{CF_REPO_NAME}}{% endraw %}` if you need it.

 See the [System Provided Variables]({{site.baseurl}}/docs/codefresh-yaml/variables/#system-provided-variables) section for more information.